ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-Python.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_python python_parameter_event_handler --dependencies rclpy
+  ros2 pkg create --build-type ament_python python_parameter_event_handler --dependencies rclpy --license Apache-2.0

 Your terminal will return a message verifying the creation of your package ``python_parameter_event_handler`` and all its necessary files and folders.